-Machine learning system design interviews have become increasingly common as more industries adopt ML systems.
+Machine learning (ML) system design interviews have become increasingly common as more industries adopt ML systems.
 While similar in some ways to generic system design interviews, ML interviews are different enough to trip up even the most seasoned developers.
 The most common problem is to get stuck or intimidated by the large scale of most ML solutions.

 Today we’ll cover: